zecellomaster/the-projection-room/README.md

 # Welcome to The Projection Room Forecast!

-After much delay, the forecast is finally ready!
-Before we dive in, however, is important to note a couple of things:
+Before we dive in, is important to note a couple of things:

 1) This forecast is based a lot on polling data, and while better quality polls are weighted more than worse ones, it is still subject to pollster error and is only a snapshot in time.